cognominal/hamt-for-raku-moarvm/README.md

 # libhamt

+This is the original README.
+For the adpatation to raku/MoarVM see [HAMT-for-MoarVM.md](HAMT-for-MoarVM.md)

+## blurb

 A hash array-mapped trie (HAMT) implementation in C99.
 A HAMT is a data structure that can be used to efficiently implement [*persistent*][wiki_persistent_data_structure] associative arrays (aka maps,